 The Bad Boys of Bokaro Jail by Chetan Mahajan

 A highly educated corporate executive ends up in Jail.
-Far away from him home.
+Far away from his home.
 For no fault of his and spends about 30 odd days there.
-The situation is revealing as the people from two different worlds meet at an equal footing.
+The situation is revealing as the people from two different worlds meet on an equal footing.
 Irrespective of their backgrounds and their alleged crimes.
 They are all victims of the system to an extent.
 The author of The Bad Boys of Bokaro Jail comes out, introduced to a different world.
 And hopefully more sensitive to it.

 This work is purely based on author’s first-hand experience.
 And he mentions right in the beginning that everything is true.
 Including the name of the employer for whom he had to go to jail.
 I see some restraint in his writing.
 Some holding back and feel that fictionalizing the narrative can potentially lend more truth to the story.
 When you are talking about people who are in power even when they are in Jail, you tend to be a bit constrained.
 And also the relationship that you developed with them over 30+ days of living together comes into play.

 Book gives a day-by-day account of the time author has spent in the Jail.
 He has tried to present his daily routine in jail along with what goes through his mind while he was there.
 The author introduces the reader to various under trial people in the jail who were his world for the time he was in jail.
-He has not mentioned in the book, but I am sure he is an MBA as he begins to categorize jail inmates in categories.
+He has not mentioned in the book, but I am sure he is an MBA as he begins to categorize jail inmates into categories.
 That he neatly fits into a flowchart that can be a part of a corporate presentation.
 Now, this can be seen as profession’s impact on personality.
 Or it can be seen as maintaining the distance and observing.

 To me, this book is about how the mind works when you land up in a situation like this completely unplanned.
 And live every day with an illusion of being out of it the next day.